Arthur Gary Bishop: Early life

-Bishop was arrested for embezzlement in February 1978 and given a five-year suspended sentence, but he skipped his parole and fled to Salt Lake City, living under the alias "Roger Downs."
-In 1979, he was excommunicated from the LDS Church.
+He took up a job as a bookkeeper at a Ford dealership in 1978.
+He was arrested for embezzlement in February 1978 and given a five-year suspended sentence, but he skipped his parole and fled to Salt Lake City, living under the alias "Roger Downs."
+In 1979, he was excommunicated from the LDS church.

 While in Salt Lake City, he joined the Big Brothers program, where he was a "big brother" to a 10-year-old boy for nearly a year.
 Bishop was forced out of the program, before his first murder, after directors discovered he was molesting other children.